Members

 Supervisors: Rory Waterman (Director of Studies – NTU), Andrew Taylor (NTU).

-Julie’s PhD considers the interconnected themes of fear and hope in fiction and poetry.
-She is considering the work of contemporary authors in this context, and working on a collection of poems and creative nonfiction.
+Julie’s PhD considers the interconnected themes of fear and hope in contemporary British poetry by women. her debut pamphlet of poems, Remembering, was published by Five Leaves Publications in 2024.
 She is a graduate of the NTU MA Creative Writing.

 Lucy Grace